Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Hospitality Marketing – Virtual Experiences/Events
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality Marketing – Campaign-Communications/PR Plan